 Find out more about how flowtrace can help you improve collaboration among employees

 Cross-team collaboration (also known as inter-team collaboration) is a key component to growing and scaling businesses successfully.
-Through integrations with Slack and Google Workspace we can help your company understand more about communication trends and collaboration patterns, improving employee productivity and employee engagement.
+Through integrations with Slack and Google Workspace we can help your company understand more about communication trends and collaboration patterns, improving employee productivity and employee collaboration strategies.